fbpx

 Social media by itself isn’t the cause of these issues.
 Low self-esteem, poor body image, and being vulnerable to mental illness often make people more likely to seek out validation and community through social media.
 As we said earlier, positive interactions and self-expression through social media are beneficial.
 However, predatory advertisements (e.g. “thinspiration” and detox programs), idealized lives from influencers, and cyberbullying are the main culprits within social media that lead to comparison and negative outcomes: increased depression, anxiety, disordered eating, suicidal thoughts, etc.

-If you or someone you know just can’t kick your social media habits despite it making you feel worse, or your mental illness is persisting even without social media, the most important thing you can do is ask for help or get them help.
+If you or someone you know just can’t kick your social media habits despite it making you feel worse, or is struggling with your mental health separate from social media, the most important thing you can do is ask for help or get them help.
 Depression, anxiety, disordered eating, and suicidal thoughts should never go ignored.
-Reach out to a mental health provider, text “START” to 741-741 or call 1-800-273-TALK (8255).

 Search Resource Center